PhD Food Technology: Admission 2025, Eligibility, Colleges, Syllabus, Jobs and Salary

 PhD Food Technology Eligibility Criteria

-• Selection is strictly based on the merit of the entrance exam and performance in the PI.
+• Selection is strictly based on merit or the entrance exam scores, such as UGC NET/UGC CSIR NET/GATE and performance in the PI.

 • Candidates are required to present the research proposal to the Doctoral Advisory Committee for further screening.